 There are three broad software prototyping techniques that your chosen software development agency can adopt.

 As its name suggests, a throwaway prototype is ‘thrown out’ once the product design is finalised.
 Also known as rapid prototyping, this technique is carried out over a short time.
 The designer can quickly hash out some design ideas in this phase, somewhat like a rough sketch.
-Some of the key functionality may also be incorporated into the prototype.
+Some of the key functionality may also be incorporated into the software prototype.

 Once the client and the developer have understood the initial requirements with the help of the prototype and know what to expect in the final product, this prototype is either partially re-used or discarded completely.
 Thus, throwaway prototyping is fast and low-effort, allowing quick feedback gathering and incorporation.